-If a student is still studying or waiting for results they must list them as ‘pending’ in the education section of Apply.
-You’ll be able to see pending qualifications from ‘References and predicted grades’.
+If a student is still studying or waiting for results they must list them as ‘pending’ in the education section of their application.
+You’ll be able to see pending qualifications from ‘References and predicted grades’ in the adviser portal.
 If you have permission to edit the reference, you’ll be able to assign predicted grades.

 Key points to note on predicted grades

 - Depending on the qualification structure, you can either select the predicted grade from a menu or use a free text field to type in the grade.

 - To edit the predicted grades of an approved reference, the reference must first be unapproved.

 - If you try to send an application to UCAS without entering predicted grades for all pending qualifications, a warning message will appear to ask if you are sure you want to send it.